 Technology has changed the way we live.

 You rely on digital devices on a regular basis for everything from work-related tasks to catching up with family and friends from afar.
-Today, you can even incorporate a smart switch with no neutral wire to achieve home automation efforts.
+Today, you can even incorporate a smart switch with no neutral wire required to achieve home automation efforts.

 If you’re looking to build a smart home system, understanding why the Zigbee light switch with no neutral can be advantageous can help you turn your standard living space into a smart home.
 Let’s take a closer look at the benefits of considering the Zigbee switch, and how it can eliminate the need for a neutral wire.